Only Applies to SafeConsole 5.0 or lower versions.

-The certificate and reg key of the SafeConsole can be pushed to the user accounts using a GPO, which will allow the devices to connect to SafeConsole when they initialize.
+The certificate and reg key of the SafeConsole can be pushed to the user accounts using a GPO, which will force the devices to connect to SafeConsole when they initialize.

 - An Active directory template for the reg key is located at: https://[server]/safeconsole/res/SafeConsole.adm

-- The certificate the you need to distribute is located at: https://[server]/safeconsole/res/SafeConsole.crt
+- The certificate that you need to distribute is located at: https://[server]/safeconsole/res/SafeConsole.crt

 Active Directory Instructions: